 AMI modeling is now being applied to single-ended channels (e.g. DDR5).
 The current input to AMI_Init is an Impulse Response.
 This forces all AMI simulations to be centered around the mid-level of the signal of a single-ended port.
 A DLL may need to know the single-ended voltage levels (e.g. to handle saturation in a DFE summer).
-On the other hand, to support statistical simulations, the Rx model needs to provide the EDA tool the Rx latch DC component.
+On the other hand, with the inclusion of single-ended signal, it becomes more prominent that the Rx model needs to provide the threshold voltage used by EDA tools to determine the NRZ logic level at the Rx output.
 This BIRD proposes two new AMI Reserved Parameters.
 The first one, DC_Offset, is the mid value of the beginning and end of the step response of the channel.
-The second one, DC_for_Statistical, is the DC component at the receiver latch used by EDA tools in statistical simulations.
+The second one, NRZ_Threshold, is the threshold for NRZ logic level detection at the Rx latch.

 SOLUTION REQUIREMENTS: